microsoft/Quantum/README.md

 - **[Samples/](./Samples)**: C# and F# projects demonstrating how to use Q#, the prelude, and the canon.
 - **[LICENSE](./LICENSE)**: Terms of use and license details for the Quantum Development Kit libraries and samples.
 - **[QsharpLibraries.sln](./QsharpLibraries.sln)**: The main Visual Studio 2017 solution for all libraries and samples provided in this repository.

+## Where are the Libraries? ##
+Open-source Q# and C# libraries that are useful for programming quantum algorithms can be found in a separate [GitHub](https://github.com/Microsoft/QuantumLibraries/) project.

 ## New to Quantum? ##